The growth of the infinite long-range percolation cluster: Introduction and results

-If the probability that the origin is contained in an infinite cluster (a cluster containing infinitely many vertices) of $G$ is positive, then the long-range percolation system is said to be \textit{percolating}.
-If a homogeneous long-range percolation system is percolating, Kolmogorov's zero-one law (see e.g.\ \cite[p.290]{Grim92}) gives that $G$ almost surely (a.s) contains at least 1 infinite cluster, while Theorem 0 of \cite{Gand92} (see also \cite[Thm.~1.3]{Berg02}), gives that under mild conditions, the infinite cluster is a.s. unique.
-These mild conditions are satisfied for homogeneous long-range percolation models on $\mathbb{Z}^d$, for which $\lambda(r)$ is non-increasing.
+A path of length $n$ consists of an ordered set of edges $(\langle v_{i-1},v_{i}\rangle )_{1 \leq i \leq n}$.
+Furthermore, if the vertices $\{ v_{i}\}_{0 \leq i \leq n} \in V$ are all different, then this path is said to be \textit{self-avoiding}.
+Vertices $x$ and $y$ are in the same \textit{cluster} if there exists a path from $x$ to $y$.
+The graph distance or chemical distance, $D_V(x,y) = D_{G_V}(x,y)$, between $x$ and $y$ is the (random) minimum length of a path from $x$ to $y$ in $G_V$.
+If $x$ and $y$ are not in the same cluster, then $D_V(x,y) = \infty$.
+Furthermore, we set $D_V(x,x)=0$.
+We use $D(x,y)$ for $D_{\mathbb{Z}^d}(x,y)$ and for $K \in\mathbb{N}_+$, we define $D_K(x,y) := D_{\mathbb{Z}^d \cap[\lfloor-K/2 \rfloor,\lfloor K/2 \rfloor)^d}(x,y)$.
+If the probability that the origin is contained in an infinite cluster (a cluster containing infinitely many vertices) of $G$ is positive, then the long-range percolation system is said to be \textit {percolating}.
+If a homogeneous long-range percolation system is percolating, Kolmogorov's zero--one law (see, e.g., \cite{Grim92}, page 290) gives that $G$ almost surely contains at least one infinite cluster, while Theorem 0 of \cite{Gand92} (see also \cite {Berg02}, Theorem 1.3) implies that, under mild conditions, the infinite cluster is a.s. unique.
+These mild conditions are satisfied for homogeneous long-range percolation models on $\mathbb{Z}^d$, for which $\lambda(r)$ is nonincreasing.
 This unique infinite cluster is denoted by $\mathcal{C}_{\infty}$.
 Throughout, we will only consider percolating systems.

-For $x \in \mathbb{Z}^d$, the set $\mathcal{B}_k(x)$ is defined by $\mathcal{B}_k(x):= \{y \in \mathbb{Z}^d; D(x,y) \leq k\}$ and $\mathcal{B}_k :=\mathcal{B}_k(0)$.
+For $x \in\mathbb{Z}^d$, the set $\mathcal{B}_k(x)$ is defined by $\mathcal{B}_k(x):= \{y \in\mathbb{Z}^d; D(x,y) \leq k\}$ and $\mathcal{B}_k :=\mathcal{B}_k(0)$.
 We define (as in \cite{Trap07}):

-If $\underline{R_*} = \overline{R_*}$, then $R_*:= \underline{R_*} = \overline{R_*}$.
+If $\underline{R}{}_* = \overline{R}_*$, then $R_*:= \underline{R}{}_* = \overline{R}_*$.